4D Seismic Surveying

 4D monitoring can be carried out in virtually all geological and environmental settings, and our project experts can select from a range of acquisition solutions to address environmental challenges such as marine fauna, or variable currents and weather, or geographical variables like busy oilfield traffic, very deep water, and remote locations.

-- Small changes in the reservoir are revealed by comparing time-lapse seismic surveys
+- Small production-related changes in the reservoir are revealed by comparing time-lapse seismic surveys

-- Time-lapse comparisons can inform production intervention decisions
+- 4D seismic can inform production intervention decisions

-- To spot the difference caused by production, acquisition or imaging induced variations must be minimized
+- To spot the difference caused by production, variations in acquisition or imaging must be minimized

-- External noise and sea-state will vary each time and must be removed
+- External noise and sea-state must be removed

 One of the basic requirements for 4D marine seismic surveys is to repeat the acquisition configuration as closely as possible.
 To achieve this we use advanced acquisition controls that optimize vessel, streamer and source positions, minimizing the effects of currents on the acquisition equipment.
 This also improves survey efficiency.
 Most PGS 4D projects deliver all of this as part of a standard 4D solution.
 We also actively control and monitor the wavefield emitted from the source.